Wrestling with the Angels, Israel

 - Tour prices are per person in U.S. dollars.
 All hotel accommodations, motor coach transportation, special dinners, sightseeing, admissions, luggage handling and the services of local guides, drivers, and the tour guide/educator are included.

-- Hotel Accommodations: The tour price includes all hotel accommodations, in hotel rooms with private bathrooms.
+- Hotel Accommodations: The tour price includes all hotel accommodations, in hotel rooms with private baths.
 Our standard is to provide the best available hotels while considering value.
 Although the level of the accommodations may differ slightly from hotel to hotel, we are committed to your comfort.
 Two-bed rooms are reserved in most hotels.
 Triples are two-bed rooms with a rollaway cot where available and are not recommended when considering the comfort of those in the room.
 King-size beds are not available in most hotels; what is considered king-size usually consists of two single beds pushed together and made up separately, but with one headboard.
 Some two-bed rooms may have two twin - not full- or queen-size - beds.

 - Transfers from / to the airport unless as part of an organized group travelling together.

-- Personal Expenses, including meals not mentioned above or drinks during meals, unless specified above, or room service.
+- Personal Expenses, including meals not mentioned above or drinks during meals, unless specified above; or room service.

 Please Note: To be eligible for the waiver of pre-existing medical condition exclusion, the protection plan must be purchased within 21 days from the time you make your initial trip deposit, the entire non-refundable amount of the trip must be insured, and you must be medically able to travel at the time the premium is paid.
 However, the travel protection plan itself can be purchased any time prior to departure.